nowsprinting/test-helper/README.md

 #### UnityVersion

-`UnityVersionAttribute` is an NUnit test attribute class to skip test run if Unity version is older and/or newer than specified.
+`UnityVersionAttribute` is an NUnit test attribute class to skip the test run if Unity version is older and/or newer than specified.

 This attribute can attach to test method, test class (`TestFixture`), and test assembly.
 Can be used with sync Test, async Test, and UnityTest.